-In this video, we do an in-depth walk through how QuickBooks Online For Churches tracks designated funds.
-We’ll then show you the steps you must take to get to your Cash Balance by Fund, Income Statement by Fund, and Balance Sheet.
+In this video, we do an in-depth walkthrough of how QuickBooks Online For Churches tracks designated funds.
+Then we will show you the steps you must take to get to your Cash Balance by Fund, Income Statement by Fund, and Balance Sheet.
 Plus, we compare it to Aplos, an alternative to Quickbooks that is a true fund accounting software made for churches.

 What can true church accounting software do that small business accounting software cannot?

 Church accounting allows you to track designated money in multiple funds, and pull reports based on those funds to track income and expenses.
 The ability to do all of this is called fund accounting.
-You can read a complete definition of fund accounting here.
+For more info, read a complete definition of fund accounting.

 Trouble Tracking At The Fund Level

 Like with most small business accounting software, there is no way to easily track income and expenses for designated funds.
 Income is dropped into one general fund.
 Therefore, you must use a combination of sub accounts, classes, external spreadsheets, or even separate bank accounts.
 Take a look at our complete evaluation of QuickBooks For Churches.